c0de111/pico_bootloader/README.md

 # RP2040 Dual-Slot Bootloader

-This repository implements a robust dual-slot bootloader for the Raspberry Pi Pico W (RP2040), enabling seamless over-the-air firmware updates and fallback logic.
-It supports two independent firmware slots, and intelligently selects the latest valid version to boot.
-The project is written in C and integrates tightly with the RP2040 hardware and flash layout.
+This repository implements a simple dual-slot bootloader for the Raspberry Pi Pico W (RP2040), enabling "over-the-air" firmware updates via WIFI (https://github.com/c0de111/esign).
+It supports two independent firmware slots, and selects the latest valid version to boot.
+The firmware in each slot is identified by a header (first 256 Bytes), the standard "boot2" section is removed from the application firmware.

 ## Project Structure